lndgalante/solutils/README.md

 ##### getKeypairFromFile()

-It returns a keypair by reading a secret key from a filepath, if not path is specified it will use defaults Solana path which is `~/.config/solana/id.json`.
+Returns a keypair by reading a secret key from a filepath, if no path is specified it will use the default Solana path which is `~/.config/solana/id.json`.

-> ⚠️ WARNING: This method only works on a Node.js only environment.
+> ⚠️ WARNING: This method only works on a Node.js environment.

 _Example_